 For example, you want to make money online with a catering business at your home in Pasig.
-Using the Keyword Planner (see screenshot above), you’ll discover that a good number of people in your location are looking for catering services, specifically for corporate functions, weddings, and parties.
+Using the Keyword Planner (See screenshot above), you’ll discover that a good number of people in your location are looking for catering services, specifically for corporate functions, weddings, and parties.

 Consider also your interest, experience, and knowledge of your business idea.
 It would be difficult to sustain a business you’re hardly knowledgeable and interested in.

 Will your online business idea work?
-Before asking how to start an online business, you have to put it to the test by conducting a feasibility study.
+Before asking how to start a new online business, you have to put it to the test by conducting a feasibility study.
 This activity looks at various factors to evaluate if your business idea is profitable and how much the risk of failure is.
 Such factors include the following:

 If your feasibility study findings show that your online business has a great potential for earning profits, then you can start creating a business plan.
 Don’t skip this step, no matter how small your business is.

+The same business registration rules apply to online businesses as traditional businesses.
 Before you start an online business, make sure it is legal to operate and has the required permits and licenses.
 The only way is to register with these government offices: